strimzi/strimzi.github.io/_posts/2023-09-15-kafka-producer-client-essentials.md

 **TOPIC_NAME**

-The name of the topic where the producer client sends its messages.
+The name of the topic where the producer application sends its messages.

 **NUM_MESSAGES**

-This constant sets the number of messages the client produces before it shuts down.
+The number of messages the client produces before it shuts down.

 **MESSAGE_SIZE_BYTES**

-We'll use this constant to set the size of each message in bytes.
+The size of each message in bytes.

 **PROCESSING_DELAY_MS**

 Sometimes, it's good to slow things down a bit.
 We can use this constant to add a delay in milliseconds between sending messages.
-Adding a  delay can be useful when testing in order to simulate typical message processing time.
+Adding a  delay can be useful when testing in order to simulate typical message creation patterns.
+In Kafka, messages typically capture streams of events, so introducing delays can help simulate peak or average event rates.

-These constants give us some control over the producer client's behavior.
+These constants give us some control over the producer application's behavior.

-### Example producer client
+### Example producer application

 Time to create our client.
 We want our example client to operate as follows: